 - Financial Concerns: It doesn’t have to cost a lot of money to stay fit!
 Walking and other simple exercises in and around the house, using ordinary household items, can be incorporated into an exercise program at little to no cost.

 - Illness or Fatigue: Exercises can be personalized to match the senior’s energy level, and he or she may slowly increase endurance level with time.

 Consider that the key to ongoing success with physical activities for seniors is to ensure the older adult feels comfortable and safe with the program and the exercises.
 If soreness is noted in muscles or joints the following day after exercising, a lesser intensity can be implemented; and check with the doctor if the pain or discomfort persists.

 At Home Independent Living caregivers will work with your family member’s doctor to determine safe physical activities that are perfect for your specific loved one and his or her abilities to increase strength, independence, and general quality of life.
-Call us at 315.579.HOME (4663) or contact us online for more information about the benefits of daily exercise for older adults and to learn more about how our in-home care solutions in the Syracuse, NY area can help!
+Call us at 315.579.HOME (4663) or contact us online for more information about the benefits of daily exercise for older adults and to learn more about how our in-home senior care in Marietta, NY and nearby areas can help!